uBit.display¶

 Parameters

-map - The mapping information that relates pin inputs/outputs to physical screen coordinates.
+const MatrixMap &map - The mapping information that relates pin inputs/outputs to physical screen coordinates.

-const MatrixMap &
+MicroBitDisplay( const MatrixMap & map, uint16_t id)

 Description